MitulNeerubai/realtime-crypto-pipeline/README.md

 * Serverless analytics with Athena
 * Cloud-native data engineering on AWS

-🧠 What This Project Shows Interviewers

-You understand how real data pipelines are built

-You know when to use Kafka vs batch processing

-You can write PySpark ETL jobs

-You understand S3 + Glue + Athena architecture

-You know why Parquet is used

-You can explain raw → curated → analytics layers

-🚀 Future Improvements (Optional)

-Add Kafka Connect for S3 sink

-Add data quality checks in Glue

-Automate Glue jobs using Airflow

-Add dashboards using Amazon QuickSight

-Implement partitioning by date/hour

 ### Conclusion
 This project replicates a **real-world data engineering workflow** using industry-standard tools.
 It demonstrates how **streaming data** can be ingested, transformed, stored efficiently, and queried at scale in a **cloud-native environment**.